Have you ever played American-made guitars?

 It’s bright, rich, and articulate.
-The OM is versatile and supports several playing styles.
+The OM is versatile and is a guitar suitable for several playing styles.
 It has always been designed to gig.
 It can punch through on stage where other acoustic guitars might get swallowed up by the rest of the band.

 - Slim “performing artist” neck is comfortable for hours